sisyga/biolgca/docs/source/examples.rst

 Here you find tutorials on how to get started and how to customise the LGCA simulator.

-Other examples show features that may be useful to you.
+Other examples show features that may be useful to you!

 .. toctree::
    :maxdepth: 2